umar052001/blitzparse/README.md

   * **Production Ready:** Thoroughly tested with both unit and integration tests, and validated with a CI pipeline.

 ## Installation
+With blitz_parse now published on [PyPI](https://pypi.org/project/blitz-parse/), installation is as simple as:

+`pip install blitz-parse`

 BlitzParse is built as a native Python module using `maturin`.